User Tools

 • Configure DNS A, AAAA and CAA records as needed.

-• Install PHP-FPM, and modify its config to permit the caddy user.
+• Install PHP-FPM / php-xml, and modify its config to permit the caddy user.

 • Install Caddy where needed, and customize/apply the config.